 To apply to join our newsroom through our universal application, click here!
 Applications are due by September 9.

-For questions about the application or the interest sessions, email our Editor-in-Chief Nicholas Kerr @ firstname.lastname@example.org.
+For questions, email our Editor-in-Chief Nicholas Kerr @ email@example.com.

 The Setonian has a variety of different sections, all reporting on different areas of news or contributing to our coverage behind the scenes.